-1. Oversight, Review and Assessment: Oversee, review and assess the adequacy and effectiveness of the Corporation's system of internal controls, which include internal control over financial reporting and disclosure controls and procedures (as such terms are defined in National Instrument 52-109 -Certification of Disclosure in Issuers' Annual and Interim Filings. (collectively, "internal controls")).
+Oversight, Review and Assessment: Oversee, review and assess the adequacy and effectiveness of the Corporation's system of internal controls, which include internal control over financial reporting and disclosure controls and procedures (as such terms are defined in National Instrument 52-109- Certification of Disclosure in Issuers' Annual and Interim Filings (collectively, "internal controls")).
+Review and oversight of the status of remediation plans implemented by management to rectify any significant deficiencies identified in internal controls.